A fascinating look back into the history of vinyl records!

-The rise, fall and resurgence of vinyl is a period spanning almost a century.
-For audiophiles everywhere, it remains the singular most impressive format of recording and reproducing music.
+The rise, fall, and resurgence of vinyl is a period spanning almost a century.
+For audiophiles everywhere, it remains the singular most impressive format for recording and reproducing music.

 Where it began

 Edison initially used tinfoil over a grooved metal cylinder.
-A sound-vibrated stylus would leave indents in the tinfoil when the cylinder was rotated, which could be played back immediately.
+A sound-vibrated stylus left indents in the tinfoil when the cylinder rotated, which played back immediately.
 Later Edison would use a hollowed wax cylinder instead of tinfoil.

-The term 'gramophone’ was coined by Emile Berliner whose system played lateral-cut disc records.
+The term 'gramophone’ was coined by Emile Berliner, whose system played lateral-cut disc records.
 In 1889 Berliner’s discs were first marketed in Europe.
-The discs were around 5” in diameter and were played primarily as toys or for curiosity, due to poor sound quality.
+Due to poor sound quality, the discs which were around 5” in diameter were played primarily as toys or for curiosity.

-With plans to gain traction in the market with an entertainment system, Berliner worked on creating better quality gramophones, along with 7” records.
-However, in comparison to Edison’s wax cylinders, Berliner’s gramophones were still of considerably poorer quality.
+With plans to gain traction in the market with an entertainment system, Berliner created better quality gramophones, along with 7” records.
+However, compared to Edison’s wax cylinders, Berliner’s gramophones were still of considerably more inferior quality.

-It was only when Berliner invested in the help of associate Eldridge R. Johnson, that the Victor Talking Machine Company was formed, bringing with it the improved the sound quality of gramophones, allowing them along with lateral discs to go on to dominate the market.
+It was only when Berliner invested in the help of associate Eldridge R. Johnson that the Victor Talking Machine Company formed, bringing with it the improved sound quality of gramophones, allowing them along with lateral discs to go on to dominate the market.

-In 1910s discs were triumphant in taking over from their wax cylinder counterpart, although Edison continued to create the cylinders until 1929.
+In the 1910s, discs were triumphant in taking over from their wax cylinder counterpart, although Edison continued to create the cylinders until 1929.

-Early recording was done entirely acoustically by collecting sound from the horn, which was then piped to a diaphragm which in turn vibrated the cutting stylus.
+The early recordings were done entirely acoustically by collecting sound through a horn.
+Which piped to a diaphragm, and which vibrated the cutting stylus.
 The acoustic recording technique proved difficult for musicians, with singers needing to nearly put their face in the recording horn to be audible.

-Stronger sounding instruments were often used in place of those which weren’t easily heard on records.
-For example, Stroh violins were often used rather than standard violins.
+More robust sounding instruments were often used in place of those did not easily heard on records.

 Materials and size

-Initially the discs were composed of zinc, which would be covered in a thin layer of a compound of beeswax.
-This was then etched by a vibrating stylus, marking a groove on the disc.
-The disc would then be submerged in chromic acid allowing the previously imprinted groove to be played.
+Initially, the discs composed of zinc, which would cover in a thin layer of a compound of beeswax.
+This was etched by a vibrating stylus, marking a groove on the disc.
+The disc was submerged in chromic acid, allowing the previously imprinted track to be played.

-Later the discs would be created from a shellac compound, which continued to be used until the 78 rpm format was abandoned in the 1950s.
+Later the discs were created from a shellac compound, which continued to used until the 78 rpm format was abandoned in the 1950s.

-Vinyl continued to be used after the war as a more lightweight solution suited to the newer record players.
+After the war, vinyl records continued to be used as a more lightweight solution suited to the newer record players.

 Cassettes and CDs